 The library has approximately 100,000 titles in our general collection of books covering all subject areas.
 Most of the books are located on the Stacks 1 level and are arranged by the Dewey Decimal Classification system.
-Books circulate for one month.
+Books circulate to standard patrons for one month.

 The library currently has access to over 30,000 e-books with the majority of the e-books available through NetLibrary.
 The subject areas cover a wide variety of topics.
 E-books may be accessed through our Library Catalog or directly through the NetLibrary link on our Other Libraries page.
 Please inquire at the Circulation/Reference Desk for more information on how to access the NetLibrary items.

-The library's reference collection, situated near the Circulation/Reference Desk contains encyclopedias, dictionaries, directories, almanacs, atlases, commentaries, and other reference works.
+The library's reference collection, situated near the bound periodicals contains commentaries and other reference works.
 These sources generally supply factual answers to questions or provide the initial stepping stones for many research projects.
 Reference works are designed to be consulted for specific questions rather than read straight through and therefore do not circulate.

 The library's periodical collection supports both the curriculum and general interest reading.
 Periodicals include newspapers, magazines, and journals.
 Current magazines and journals are displayed near the entrance of the library on level 2 with the two most recent issues on the sloping shelves.
 Lift the shelf to access other recent issues.
 Older issues are bound and shelved alphabetically in the Stacks 2 level.
-Current newspapers are hung in the current periodicals section.
-Newspapers from the previous three months are kept at the Circulation/Reference Desk.
+Current newspapers are available at the Circulation/Reference Desk.
 The library also has access to thousands of online journals.
 See Finding Articles for more information or stop by the Circulation / Reference Desk for assistance.
 The library's periodical collection does not circulate, but selected pages may be photocopied.

 Ellen G. White